housecurve/housecurve.github.io/docs/manual/measure_setup.md

 HouseCurve uses coherent averaging.
 This has an interesting effect on Pink Noise measurements.
 In a sonically treated room, such as one with sound absorbing panels on the walls, Pink Noise noise measurements will closely match Sine Sweep measurements.
 In a more typical “reflective” room, Pink Noise magnitude measurements tend to be lower above ~2 KHz.
 The degree to which the Pink Noise and Sine Sweep measurements match is an indication of how “dead” the room is.

 ### External Sine Sweep
 This mode also uses a logarithmic sinusoid sweep, but it does not require a connection to the audio system.
 Instead, the test signal must be manually transferred to the audio system (ex: SD card, CD, streaming library).
-The audio system is responsible for playing the test signal and HouseCurve will listen for it when measure is pressed.
+The audio system is responsible for playing the test signal and HouseCurve will listen for it when measure is tapped.

 The test signal can be exported to a WAV file when this mode is selected.
 The chirp and sweep channel setting will be used to produce the test signal file.